 There are no cases in the literature of death due to toxicity following the maximum oral THC dose in dogs (up to 3,000 mg/kg THC) and monkeys (up to 9,000 mg/kg THC).
-In animals and humans, it is virtually impossible to induce fatal toxicity, and no human fatalities resulting from cannabis ingestion have been documented to date [39].
-The greatest risk for toxicity and potential overdose is among children who may consume cannabis edibles, beverages, or candies inadvertently [51; 52; 53; 54].
-In adults, most toxic reactions are mild, but in children, overdose can result in significant respiratory depression [51].
+In animals and humans, it is virtually impossible to induce fatal toxicity, and no human fatalities resulting solely from cannabis toxicity have been documented to date [39].
+As noted, the greatest risk for toxicity and potential overdose is among children who may consume cannabis edibles, beverages, or candies inadvertently [17].
+In adults, most toxic reactions are mild, but in children, overdose can result in significant respiratory depression.
 Findings compiled by the National Academies of Sciences indicate an increase in pediatric cannabis exposures in states where cannabis has been decriminalized [55].